-If you wish to provide additional paperwork to show approval processes from your local science fair, etc. you may do so here.
+If you wish to provide additional paperwork to show approval processes from your local science fair or Regeneron ISEF, etc. you may do so here.
+You may also upload any additional IACUC or IRB approvals, receipts or letters that document the origins of human or non-human vertebrate animal projects that you have and would like to share, especially if you were not specifically asked for this documentation in the form.
 Please describe what you are uploading and why in the text box, and upload your documentation in the next upload section.